ephemer4l/Contents/docs/configuration/split-ssh.md

 ### Regarding Your KeePassXC Database File
 Although the database file is encrpyted with your password, if you haven't taken any protective measures, it can be bruteforced.
-Some tips for securing your keys against a `vault` VM compromise include:
+Some tips for securing your keys against a `vault` compromise include:
 * Hide the \*.kdbx file by simply renaming the file extension (e.g. \*.zip).
 Keep in mind this is not likely to stop dedicated adversaries from finding your \*.kdbx file.
 * Add a second encryption layer (e.g. with VeraCrypt, \*.7z with password).
+Keep in mind that the adversary can just wait for you to decrypt your file and steal it then.
 * Adjust the encrpytion settings in KeePassXC as per the [KeePassXC documentation][KeePassXC User Guide].

 ## Current limitations

 * It is possible for a malicious VM to hold onto an ssh-agent connection for more than one use.
 Therefore, if you authorize usage once, assume that a malicious VM could then use it many more times.
-In this case, though, the SSH Agent should continue to protect your private keys; only usage of it would be available to the malicious VM until it was shut down.
+In this case, though, the SSH Agent will continue to protect your private keys; only usage of it would be available to the malicious VM until it was shut down.

 * It doesn’t solve the problem of allowing the user to know what is requested before the operation gets approved.